A "DREAM" IN ANSONIA

 It is our hope that our citizens, businesses, and friends will support this effort to show our unity, strength, and community values through this united endeavor.
-Working together as a team, we will see the Dream of a Dr. King Bust at Memorial Park in Ansonia, Connecticut.
+Working together as a team, we will see the Dream of a Dr. King Bust in front of City Hall in Ansonia, Connecticut.

 While there is much more work to do for Vasil and the Ansonia Dr. King Bust Committee to complete this community project, please join us and support the project to place a bust of Dr. King in Ansonia.
 Only one other city in all of Connecticut has one.

 To donate by card: Please click on the Donate button below.

 To donate by check: For a tax deduction contribution, you can donate by check made payable to TEAM, Inc. with Dr. King Bust written on the memo line.
 All checks should be addressed to P.O.
 Box 119, Ansonia, CT 06401.